 Other trial differences in addition to dosing and duration of therapy included outcome measures and how they were analyzed and reported.
 A variety of pain and functional status outcomes were used in the Phase II and III trials of elagolix.
 The primary clinical response outcome of the Phase III trials was not previously used in the Phase II trials or any other trial that we identified.
 Separate clinical response was reported for dysmenorrhea and nonmenstrual pelvic pain, and no attempt was made to report an overall pain outcome reflecting a weighted contribution for each.
-The coprimary outcomes were based on a composite of a clinically meaningful reduction in pain along with stable or reduced use of analgesics.
-The calculation of the minimal clinically important difference (MCID) was complex and has not been previously validated.
-There were other differences in outcome measures between the Phase II and III studies due to changes in the wording and timing of scales in response to changing patient assessment from monthly recall to daily dairy entries.
-Finally, the presentation of data among the elagolix studies varied in terms of consistency and completeness of baseline variables and follow-up data.
+The coprimary outcomes were based on a composite of a clinically meaningful reduction in pain along with stable or reduced use of analgesics.24 The calculation of the minimal clinically important difference (MCID) was complex and has not been previously validated.
+There were other differences in outcome measures between the Phase II and III studies due to changes in the wording and timing of scales in response to changing patient assessment from monthly recall to daily dairy entries.34 Finally, the presentation of data among the elagolix studies varied in terms of consistency and completeness of baseline variables and follow-up data.
 This necessitated estimating values by digitizing figures, and needlessly complicated the reporting of trial data.

-Head-to-head data for elagolix versus the GnRH agonist, leuprorelin acetate, and the progestin, depot medroxyprogesterone acetate were limited to single Phase II studies for each.
-Limitations of these studies included relatively small sample sizes, incomplete reporting and imbalances in baseline characteristics, short durations of follow-up, high attrition rates and limited statistical testing.
+Head-to-head data for elagolix versus the GnRH agonist, leuprorelin acetate, and the progestin, depot medroxyprogesterone acetate was limited to single Phase II studies for each.
+Limitations of these studies included relatively small sample sizes, incomplete reporting and imbalances in baseline characteristics, short durations of follow-up, high attrition rates and limited statistical testing.^{22,23}

 The Phase II and III trials of elagolix reported side effects associated with female hormone suppression that were dose-related, but rates of discontinuation were generally low.
-However, there is uncertainty regarding side effects with longer-term use and with respect to potential long-term harms even after stopping treatment, particularly decreases in bone mineral density (BMD).
-The dose-dependent suppression of ovarian hormones may permit dosing that improves symptoms while minimizing changes in BMD, but this potential benefit remains uncertain.
-Studies to date suggest a dose dependent decrease in BMD with elagolix, but the extent to which bone loss is reversible after discontinuation is unknown.
-While BMD loss is a well-recognized side effect of elagolix, a postponement by the FDA announced on April 10, 2018 due to questions related to liver function tests was not anticipated.
-Liver toxicity was not reported in the Phase II and III trials of elagolix and it has not been an issue with other hormonal therapies used to treat endometriosis.
-Nonetheless, this increases the uncertainty in our review of safety endpoints because liver function tests were not explicitly reported in any of the trials we reviewed.
+However, there is uncertainty regarding side effects with longer-term use and with respect to potential longterm harms even after stopping treatment, particularly decreases in bone mineral density (BMD).
+The dose-dependent suppression of ovarian hormones may permit dosing that improves symptoms while minimizing changes in BMD, but this potential benefit remains uncertain.35 Studies to date suggest a dose dependent decrease in BMD with elagolix, but the extent to which bone loss is reversible after discontinuation is unknown.
+While BMD loss is a well-recognized side effect of elagolix, the FDA unexpectedly added three months to its elagolix review timeline due to questions related to liver function tests.36 Liver toxicity was not reported in the Phase II and III trials of elagolix, but elevated liver function tests data are included in the FDA prescribing information.
+In addition, the prescribing information mentioned one death due to suicide in a patient treated with elagolix as well as four reports of suicidal ideation among the 2,090 women who were exposed to elagolix during Phase II and III studies.
+While the death was reported in the publication of the Phase III trials, information related to suicidal ideation was not available in any publication or presentation that we could identify.16